alejandro5042/azdo-userscripts/README.md

 - When installing extensions, remember to refresh the affected pages after installing (e.g. the PR dashboard)
 - By default, Tampermonkey will automatically update scripts from the original install location once a day.
 You can force an update from the extensions menu

+# Privacy
+The update URL goes through a URL redirector to get a rough idea of how many people are using this script.
+To opt-out, change (or disable) the update URL to the original download URL in the Tampermonkey dashboard.

+No other data is collected.
+The script is sourced and updated directly from the master branch of this repo.

 # Credits
 This is the second version of a PR filtering script originally written by Tian Yu, which faded out approved PRs.
 Further improved by Alejandro Barreto.

+# License
+MIT.
+Pull Requests welcomed!